ncedeno1122/AwfulCatMetroidvania/Assets/Documents/ObsidianVault/DevLogs/July 5th.md

 Looks like the new RestorePhysEnviroTileAt function is working well after some testing, very nice! :D

 Now that I have tiles being deletable and restoreable, it's time to make a coroutine out of this.

+BUT WAIT, I **shouldn't** put this coroutine in the LevelTilemap.
+I instead want to do any coroutine-specific thing in the LevelTilemapManager, but in the specific tiles themselves.
+Instead I will just want to notify the manager script via an event or something what I need from it.

+With that, I suppose, I need to actually implement these events.
+Now, Unity or C# events...
+C# Events it is :D!

+Now, let's see what I need to make.
+I need to make the RuleTile that holds the GameObject on it, and THEN I need to make the script for that GameObjectInstance.